-In year-on-year terms, consumer prices fell 0.4% in February, up slightly from January’s 0.7% drop, while annual average inflation eased from 0.7% in January to 0.5% in February.
-Core inflation—which excludes certain types of fresh food and administered prices of goods and services—registered 0.3%, up from January’s 0.2%.
+In year-on-year terms, consumer prices rose 0.2% in March, contrasting February’s 0.4% fall but slightly below market expectations.
+Core inflation—which excludes certain types of fresh food and administered prices of goods and services—was 0.5%, up from February’s 0.3%.

 Malaysia - Inflation Data